PseudoPower/AFSM/models.md

 ### AFRP

-AFRP doesn't open the constructor to users, and this limilt it abilities.
+AFRP doesn't open the constructor to users, and this limilts its abilities.
 But it is able to switch the signal functions base on the input by using switchers.

 ### State